 Even with the best retention strategy in place, there will always be leavers.
 Do not assume to know the reasons why.
 Set an exit interview with your leaver to understand their reasons for leaving fully.
 Leavers will be more open (as they are leaving the company).
 Therefore, it is an excellent opportunity to understand the feelings of your workforce and the perception of their workplace environment.

-Vero HR offers a range of service models to meet the needs of your business, from Recruitment to Payroll.
-Please do not hesitate to give us a call on 01733 830830 or email us at email@example.com.
+Vero HR offers a range of global HR solutions to meet the needs of your business, from Recruitment to Payroll.
+Please do not hesitate to give us a call on 01733 830830 or email us at firstname.lastname@example.org.